Reflexology in Exeter, Tiverton, Exmouth, Topsham and surrounding area of Devon.

 Some time ago I was in a job where I became very stressed and anxious becoming aware of the harmful effects that stress were having on my own body and mind.
 As a result I sought some therapy but I was very sceptical.
 However, the treatment had a profound effect on me.
 After the treatment I felt calm, rested and with a sense of wellbeing, that I had not felt for a long time.
 The experience made me consider what I was doing to my body, and I knew that I needed to change how I was living.
 I left the job I was in, did some searching about complementary therapies and made the decision to train to become a reflexologist.

-I have seen some amazing results and am excited by how effective and supportive the treatment can be when the pattern of stress and anxiety is interupted, giving a deep sense of wellbeing for clients.
+I an seeing some amazing results and am excited by how effective and supportive the treatment can be when the pattern of stress and anxiety is interupted, giving a deep sense of wellbeing for clients.

 A reflexologist treats the person as a whole, rather than medical conditions, reflexology does not claim to cure, but to support your body to heal itself by balancing the body.
 This may aid digestion, help you to sleep better, increase circulation, ease headaches and other pain.